Do you need help creating an organized desk in your office or workspace?

 So why wouldn’t you want to have an organized desk that allows you to do your work both easily and efficiently?

-You can find what you need, when you need it.
+You can find what you need, when you need it

-You can reduce distractions.
+You can reduce distractions

-So, have I convinced you yet?
-I thought so!
+Ready to begin?
 It’s time to roll up your sleeves and get to work.

-Here are the eight essential tips for a more organized desk.
+Without further ado, here are the eight essential tips for a more organized desk.

 A work desk can collect a lot of clutter over the course of many weeks and months.

-This is especially true if you’re constantly working on new projects and assignments.
+And this is especially true if you’re constantly working on new projects and assignments.
 Things just tend to build up over time.

-Freshen up the top of your desk with these smart tips:
+Thankfully, you can freshen up the top of your desk with these smart tips:

-Take 20 minutes to declutter.
+Take 20 minutes to declutter

 Remove or declutter any items that are in your way; this can be anything from reams of printer paper, stacks of last year’s product mockups, trash, expired coupons, bits of scrap paper, or ribbon from last month’s crafting project.

-Curate personal mementos.
+Curate personal mementos

-Properly store non-essential items.
+Properly store non-essential items

-Do a secondary scan.
+Do a secondary scan

-Remove non-essential items on a regular basis.
+Remove non-essential items on a regular basiS

-Designate specific work areas
+Designate specific work areas for An Organized Desk

 You might not realize it, but your desk serves as multipurpose workstation.